Tax checks for taxi, private hire and scrap metal licences

 Note that it may take a few days for the licensing authority to verify the tax check code after you give it to them.
 If the tax check code expires by the time the licensing authority attempts to verify it with HMRC, you will need to carry out a new check and obtain a new code.

 If you have not told HMRC about any income from the licensed trade and you should have done, then you should seek advice on the best way to bring your tax affairs up to date as soon as possible.
 This may not be as hard as you think.
-Our Getting Help page provides more information on who to contact for help.
+Our Help with tax from friends, family, professionals or other organisations page provides more information on who to contact for help.
 If you are on a low income, the tax charity TaxAid are familiar with these situations and can offer free, independent advice and assistance on the matter.

 If you do not bring your tax affairs up to date, then you will not be able to complete the tax check and your licensing authority may be unable to process your licence renewal application which means you may not be able to work.